top of page

 Funeral Director

-Born at Nealhouse, Nr Thursby, and lived and worked in the Carlisle area all my life, currently living at Lowry Hill within the city, with my wife of 42 years, Carol, we have 3 grown up children and Smudge our Jack Russell terrier.
-I'm now also the proud granda of our 1st grandchild Lottie.
+Born at Nealhouse, Nr Thursby, and lived and worked in the Carlisle area all my life, currently living at Lowry Hill within the city, with my wife of 43 years, Carol, we have three grown up children and sadly have lost our Jack Russell terrier Smudge.
+I'm now also the proud grandad of our first grandchild Lottie who is now one.

 Following the sudden death of my sister, and subsequently my mother, this heightened my desire to become a Funeral Director.
 Having worked for North West Water (United Utilities) for over 31 years, being offered voluntary redundancy at the age of 50, this gave me the greatest opportunity of my life, and I fulfilled my dream to become a Funeral Director.